monix/monix.io/_tut/docs/3x/reactive/consumer.md

 ### Load-balancing consumers and parallel processing

-As a generalization of `foreachParallel` and `foreachParallelAsync`, we can place a load-balancer in front of any consumer.
+As a generalization of `foreachParallel` and `foreachParallelTask`, we can place a load-balancer in front of any consumer.
 Here's a consumer that processes sums in parallel: